Status of this Document

 format

-The specific media type (often called a MIME type) for a content resource, for example image/jpeg.
+.
 This is important for distinguishing different formats of the same overall type of resource, such as distinguishing text in XML from plain text.

-Note that this is different to the formats property in the Image API, which gives the extension to use within that API.
-It would be inappropriate to use in this case, as format can be used with any content resource, not just images.
+property in the Image API, which gives the extension to use within that API.
+It would be inappropriate to use in this case, as format

-The value must be a string, and it should be the value of the Content-Type header returned when the resource is dereferenced.
+The value must be a string, and it should be the value of the Content-Type

-• A content resource should have the format property.
+- A content resource should have the

-• Other types of resource must not have the format property.
+of any content resource. - Other types of resource must not have the

-Clients should ignore format on other types of resource.
+on other types of resource.

 { "format": "application/xml" }